ThibaultGloaguen/flask_pickle_key_value/README.md

 - the number total of internals errors and the error label for every errors with the name `internal_error_count`

-### Remarks

-Concerning the PUT method on request path /keys, there are multiple points to discuss.
-* The challenge documentation didn't mentioned about saving multiples values with this endpoint.
-But if the client send more than one key/value in the json payload on this endpoint, I decided to insert them all in DB in one API call.
-* If the client decides to PUT one key/value pair but  the same key is already stored in DB.
-I had two choices here: 1.
-Throw an exception to inform the client that this key is already present in the database and not save it.
-2. Erase the old value associated to the key in database with the new one sended by the client

-I choose solution 2, but both are possible in this implementation.

 #### Limitations

 If this solution has to deal with a large amount of data, some problems could happens such as: